Replacing Capacitors | Tube Subsitutions | Battery Replacement Table | Soldering on Printed Circuit Boards |

 These non-polarized capacitors are just paper capacitors in plastic shells, meaning they're very unreliable.
 Replace these with Sprague Orange Drops or tubular film capacitors.

 These polarized capacitors are typically the largest in the radio or TV set.
 These capacitors typically fail from drying out, however capacitors made between 1999 & 2010 fail due to a mis-copied formula.
-Be sure to test electrolytics before replacing them, since some (such as Sprague) are more reliable than others.
+Be sure to test electrolytics with higher/more unusual values before replacing them, since some (such as Sprague) are more reliable than others.

 The mechanics of disconnecting the old capacitor and soldering in the new one are the same for electrolytic capacitors, however you must observe the proper polarity of the capacitor and it's recommended that you use capacitors that are +/- 20% of the original value.